Fatal Fury: Story

 In 1981, ten years prior to the events of Fatal Fury: King of Fighters, Terry and his brother Andy are adopted by Jeff Bogard, only for Jeff to be killed in front of them by his former rival Geese Howard.
 Determined, the brothers spend the next decade training to become stronger, meeting new allies Joe Higashi and Mai Shiranui, before returning to South Town to participate in the "King of Fighters" fighting tournament being held by Geese.
 After winning the tournament, Terry and Geese have a showdown at the top of Geese Tower, and Geese is sent falling from the building, believed to be dead.
 One year later in Fatal Fury 2, Geese's half brother Wolfgang Krauser hosts a new global King of Fighters tournament in a bid to draw out Geese's killers and prove himself stronger.
-At the end of the tournament, Terry defeats Krauser, who is said to have taken his own life in shame.
+At the end of the tournament, Terry defeats Krauser, who is believed to have taken his own life in shame.

 In Fatal Fury 3, set three years later, Terry and his friends learn that Geese survived his fall using a magic scroll, and now seeks to recover the three legendary Sacred Scrolls of Jin, said to imbue their user with great power.
 With the scrolls spotted in South Town, Terry and the others race to recover the scrolls before Geese while also contending with Jin Chonshu and Jin Chonrei, two Chinese orphans possessed by the spirits of their ancestors that seek to use the scrolls to resurrect themselves.
 Geese recovers the scrolls, but chooses to destroy them so they cannot be used against him.
 In Real Bout: Fatal Fury, to assert his power, Geese holds another "King of Fighters" tournament, which culminates in a final battle between him and Terry.
 Geese is once again knocked from his tower, and though Terry tries to save him, Geese refuses and willingly falls to his death.
 Seeking to end the cycle of violence, Terry decides to raise Geese's now orphaned young son, Rock Howard.